 Now let’s chat about how Twitter can get you some paid gigs — including what I did to get mine.

-I was following a freelance writer by the name of Amanda Mester, and yes, you may recognize her name from our Women’s March article.
-Anyways, back to the point — she had tweeted about a paid freelance writing opportunity with a new up and coming website.
+I was following a freelance writer who had tweeted about a paid freelance writing opportunity with a new up and coming website.
 I responded back to her, gave her my email address, and the rest is history.
 Within a month I was one of the contributing writers.
+And yes, getting paid.

 If it wasn’t for the fact that I had responded to the above mentioned tweet, I wouldn’t have received this opportunity, especially as it was my first freelance writing gig.
 But, because I took initiative, and because I wasn’t scared of rejection, I responded, got the job, and started building up my portfolio.